Home » Wellness » Personal care » How to Clean the Tongue Properly at Home

 Mouthwash

 Mouthwash is one of the main ways to kill harmful bacteria in your mouth, including the bacteria on your tongue.
+After brushing your teeth and tongue, rinse your mouth with an antimicrobial mouthwash for 30-60 seconds.
+Then, spit the mouthwash out and rinse your mouth with water.

 No matter which method you choose, there are a few safety measures you should keep in mind:

-• Use a gentle touch – Your tongue is a sensitive organ, so be gentle when cleaning it.
+• Use a gentle touch: Your tongue is a sensitive organ, so be gentle when cleaning it.
 Avoid using excessive force or applying too much pressure.

-• Use a clean tool – Whether using a tongue scraper or toothbrush, ensure it’s clean before use.
+• Use a clean tool: Whether using a tongue scraper or toothbrush, ensure it’s clean before use.
 Rinse the tongue cleaner of choice with water before and after each use to prevent the spread of bacteria.

-• Be consistent – To enjoy the benefits of tongue cleaning, make it a consistent part of your oral hygiene routine.
+• Be consistent: To enjoy the benefits of tongue cleaning, make it a consistent part of your oral hygiene routine.
 Aim to clean your tongue once or twice a day, preferably after brushing your teeth.

 A woman demonstrating how to clean the tongue by sticking it out of her mouth.